 Let’s face it, when women travel we have a number of considerations that are quite different than our male counterparts.
 I’ve been traveling since I was a teenager.
-However, it wasn’t until I my round the world trip in 2014 with my friend Michael that I realized something.
-Traveling as a woman and traveling as a man are two different stories.
+However, it wasn’t until I my round-the-world trip in 2014 with my friend Michael that I realized something.
+Female travel and traveling as a man are two different stories.

 Women are getting out and exploring the world!
 Solo female travel has increased drastically in the past few years, for example.
-Women only yoga and fitness retreats are growing in popularity, and women are opting to take hen parties abroad.
-Additionally, I’ve personally met hundreds of amazing women traveling either solo, with partners, or friends all around the world.
+Women-only yoga and fitness retreats are growing in popularity, and women are opting to take hen parties abroad.
+Additionally, I’ve personally met hundreds of amazing women traveling either solo, with partners, or with friends all around the world.

 That said, I want to share everything I’ve learned in the past few years about traveling as a woman.
-Here are all my travel tips, hacks, and safety recommendations for when women travel!
+Here are all my travel tips, hacks, and safety recommendations for female travel!

 Table of Contents

 I’m a highly independent woman.
 I have no issues traveling alone, however, I always keep safety in the front of my mind.
 Here are a few of my best safety tips for women traveling.

 Being dropped off on a desolate street in an unfamiliar town late at night with all my travel belongings (camera, laptop, GoPro, etc.) isn’t something I’m comfortable with.
 Having to make my way from the opposite of town to a connecting train, bus, or hotel can be tricky.
 This is especially true when there is a language barrier or when I’m in a smaller city or town.

 In addition to arriving in a location late at night, taking overnight buses can sometimes pose safety issues.
 I personally know a few women who have been assaulted on overnight buses.